 The high cost of living in New York City and other major publishing hubs bars many marginalized students from accepting the opportunity to intern in publishing—a vital entry point to the industry.
-Since this program’s inception, WNDB has supported over 50 grantees in their summer internships.
-An incredible 75 percent of our grantees have gone on to work in the industry (with five already acquiring books of their own).
+Since this program’s inception, WNDB has supported over 80 grantees in their summer internships.
+While many of our most recent 2021 cohort are still completing their studies, an incredible 65 percent of our grantees have gone on to work in the industry (with seven already acquiring books of their own).

-In 2021 we will be awarding up to 30 grants of $3,000 to expand WNDB efforts to diversify the publishing industry.
-Internship positions must take place between June 1st and August 31st, 2021.
+In 2022 we will continue to award grants of $3,000 to expand WNDB efforts to diversify the publishing industry.
+Internship positions must take place between June 1st and August 31st, 2022.
 In addition to the grant award, grantees are expected to attend various events throughout the summer including an introductory Internship Grant Bootcamp, various professional development and networking events, publishing panels, organized partner mentor/mentee meetings, and an exit interview/testimonial of the program.

 Internship Grant & Alumnx News

 Internship Grant FAQ

 You can check the eligibility guidelines, or you can contact us at firstname.lastname@example.org with specific queries.

 We define “diverse background” according to our mission statement: